 Instructions

-• Remove the refrigerated pie crust from the refrigerator about 15 minutes prior to preparing the quiche.
+• Remove the refrigerated pie crust from the fridge about 15 minutes before starting.

-• Unroll the dough and place your tart pan on top of the crust.
-Cut a circle (doesn’t have to be perfect) about 1 inch outside the border of the tart pan.
+• Unroll the dough, set your tart pan on top, and cut a circle about 1 inch wider than the pan.

-• Press the crust into the tart pan, tucking the edges down along the sides and cutting off any excess dough so that the crust is even with the top of the pan.
+• Press the dough into the tart pan, tucking the edges and trimming excess so the crust is even with the rim.

-• Place the tart pan into the basket of the air fryer and cook at 300°F for 5 minutes.
+• Place the tart pan in the air fryer basket and cook at 300°F for 5 minutes.

-• Sprinkle cheese into the bottom of the tart pan and then distribute artichoke heart pieces and sun-dried tomato pieces over the top of the cheese.
+• Sprinkle the cheese into the bottom of the crust, then scatter the artichoke hearts and sun-dried tomatoes over the cheese.

-• Whisk together egg and heavy cream until smooth.
-Take a moment to whisk some extra air into the egg mixture.
+• Whisk together the egg and heavy cream until smooth, beating in a little extra air.

-• Carefully pour the egg mixture over the fillings in the crust.
-The egg mixture should reach the top edge of the crust.
+• Carefully pour the egg mixture over the fillings until it just reaches the top edge of the crust.
 Do not overfill.

-• Place the prepared quiche back into the basket of the air fryer and cook at 300°F for another 10 minutes or until the egg is set in the center.
+• Return the quiche to the air fryer and cook at 300°F for about 10 minutes, until the center is set.

-• Allow to cool for 1-2 minutes and then carefully pop the quiche from the tart pan.
-Use a spatula to remove the quiche from the bottom plate of the tart pan and serve immediately or set it on a cooling rack to cool.
+• Let cool 1–2 minutes, then pop the quiche from the tart pan.
+Use a spatula to lift it off the base and serve.

 Equipment